BusraUnluu/DSP-Median-Filter-Implementation/README.md

 Digital Signal Processing, Median Filtering and Center weighted Median Filter Implementation

 In this project, two different (median filter and weighted Median Filter) filtering algorithms are implemented.
-These algortihms are tested on noisyImage.jpg and the results compared with Opencv(cv.boxFilter,cv.GaussianBlur,cv.medianBlur) fuctions.
+These algortihms are tested on salt and paper noise (noisyImage.jpg) and the results compared with Opencv(cv.boxFilter,cv.GaussianBlur,cv.medianBlur) fuctions.
 Their PSNR values(with comparing gold standard image(lena_grayscale_hq.jpg)) are compared.
 Finally, the highest PSNR value is obtained from  weighted median filter.

 PSNR is not always gold standart for image/noise quality, for example in sharpening and contrast changing low PSNR values are obtained and image quality is better than weighted median filter.
 (Expectation: High PSNR values=good quality images)